fanyangxyz/blend-images-cursor/README.md

 * **Aspect Ratios**: All images are center-cropped to squares before processing
 * **Method Selection**:
   - Choose **Method 1** for preserving image details and fast processing
-  - Choose **Method 2** for creative, artistic interpretations and conceptual blending
+  - Choose **Method 2** for creative, artistic interpretations with coherent narratives and high-quality conceptual blending

 ### Experimentation